-I’m a family nurse practitioner with a practice in general pediatrics.
-I began as a registered nurse (RN) in the neonatal intensive care unit (NICU), where I was drawn to the relationships created while caring for families of fragile infants over a long period of time.
+I’m a family nurse practitioner with a practice in pediatric Rheumatology.
+After studying at University of Virginia, I began my career as a registered nurse (RN) in the neonatal intensive care unit (NICU), where I was drawn to the relationships created while caring for families of fragile infants over a long period of time.
+Over time, I have worked in both the ICU setting and in pediatric primary care.
 I decided to pursue a career as a family nurse practitioner so I could care for the entire family throughout their lifespans and forge relationships that would last a lifetime.

 In my free time, I enjoy baking, reading and DIY home projects!
 I also enjoy writing and have been published in the Wall Street Journal, Cincinnati Enquirer and several medical journals.
 These articles involved my participation in quality improvement projects and research.